Skip to content

 When I visited them last weekend, there were still six hanging around Bird Island.

-Here’s a snippet from a story the Fort Myers Press from 1885: “The red flamingo was once well known in Florida, but he is known no longer.
+Flamingos used to thrive and breed in Florida back in the 1800s, but they were wiped out by hunting and the plumage trade.
+Here’s a snippet from a story in the Fort Myers Press from 1885: “The red flamingo was once well known in Florida, but he is known no longer.
 He has been hunted to death and has totally disappeared.
-The hunter with shoot the last one, knowing it to be the last, with just as much eagerness as he would the first one.”
+The hunter will shoot the last one, knowing it to be the last, with just as much eagerness as he would the first one.”

 American Flamingos, Merritt Island National Wildlife Refuge, May 2025.